stolostron/multicluster-observability-operator/tools/README.md

 ## Setup grafana develop instance

 Firstly, you should use this script `setup-grafana-dev.sh` to setup your grafana instance.
+You need to run this as a kubeadmin user.

 ```
 $ ./setup-grafana-dev.sh --deploy